 PLA set up a basic high-speed Ethernet radio link at an Indian alumina refinery running a bank of PLA SmartDivers on their settlers and washers.
-For the first time, the process engineers and CCR operators were able to view the tank profile (suspended solids vs depth) in addition to the level measurement information on two of their primary clarifiers.
+For the first time, the process engineers and CCR operators were able to view the level measurement information in addition to the tank profile (suspended solids vs depth) on two of their primary clarifiers.
 Armed with this information, the operators were immediately able to diagnose a settling issue with their tank not available when using simple 4-20mA “clarity / interface / mud” discrete measurements for which they have been accustomed.

 The settlers had been operated with a minimum of interface to reduce overflow clarity issues.
 On this day, we got the SmartDivers diving far deeper into the tank and into the rake interference zone.
 This allowed the operators to set a fixed value of interface level lower than they had previously been able to control.
 Simply, it stopped the situation where every time interface came up, they would hit the tank with more flocculent to get the interface down… but how far down?
 Too far down and they would crash the filter building with excess floc.
 Not enough floc and they would suffer overflow clarity issues, again negatively affecting filtration.